 Municipal (150, 10€) Albergue Municipal de Burgos, on the Camino behind the cathedral, on Calle Fernán González.
 Microwaves, laundry facilities.
 Impersonal, modern, mega-albergue.
 Tel 947 460 922 Open 12:00 (14:00 in winter)

 Burgos has all services.
 Supermarket (Día) on Calle Calzadas, on the Camino before the centre, the centre itself has limited grocery shopping.
-Tourist Office left of Restaurant Don Nuño, turning right with your back to the cathedral ticket office.
+Tourist Office with your back to the cathedral ticket office it's left of Restaurant Don Nuño.
 The main Post Office is south of the river across Puente de San Pablo.
 Library on Plaza San Juan.
 Fiestas San Lesmes 25 January, Fiesta del Curpillos 10 June, San Pedro y San Pablo 29 June.

 Tap / click here to go to the Camino Guide website.